Panintelligence/docker-deployments/docs_src/src/content/docs/guides/standard.md

 ---
-title: Standard Basic Example
+title: Standard Example
 description: Our most basic container deployment style
 ---

-This files in the standard directory represent a basic pi environment.
+This files in the [standard](https://github.com/Panintelligence/docker-deployments/tree/docker_deployments_improvements/standard) directory represent a basic pi environment.

 ### Environment variables
 Copy `template.env` to `.env` and update the values before you start.